elieserme/hackintosh/README.md

 cd brigadier
 brigadier -m iMac19,2 -i
 ```
+If your **Magic Trackpad don't appear in BootCamp Control Panel** in Windows, you will need to install the driver manually.
+Go to downloaded BootCamp drivers folder, find the Trackpad driver folder, **right click and install the driver inf file**.
+To complete the setup, **reboot Windows**.

 ### Cleaning the EFI

 - Remove all **Tools** from menu _(if you need this tools again you can use your USB disk to boot)_.
 Edit your **config.plist** and find the following section and disable: